sebvannistel/vba_outlook_save_pdf/readme.md

 5. **Restart both Word and Outlook** to ensure all changes take effect.

 After applying these settings, the macro should now be able to run without interference, correctly generating non-blank PDFs.
 If issues persist, it may indicate a deeper conflict with enterprise security software (EDR, Antivirus) that requires an IT department to whitelist the automation process.

+## License

+This tool is freely distributed under the [MIT License](LICENSE), promoting open and unrestricted use while encouraging contributions and modifications.